U4 (Berlin U-Bahn)

 The U4 is a line of the Berlin U-Bahn in Germany that is the shortest in Berlin's U-Bahn system, with a length of 2.86 km.
 Opened in 1910, the U4 serves five stations, all of which are step-free: it is also the only subway line in Berlin to have never been extended and the only one to have no night service on weekends.

-In 1903, Schöneberg, an independent city that as south-west of the municipal limits of Berlin, planned to develop an underground railway line to improve public transportation.
+In 1903, Schöneberg, an independent city that was south-west of the municipal limits of Berlin, planned to develop an underground railway line to improve public transportation.
 As the line promised less profit for private investors (all Berlin U-Bahn lines had until then been built with private capital), negotiations with the Berliner Hochbahngesellschaft (Berlin Elevated Railway Company, the operator of Berlin U-Bahn) were unsuccessful.

 That made Schöneberg start to build the line itself on 8 December 1908.
 Two years later, the construction was finished, and on 1 December 1910, the line was put into operation.
 Although Schöneberg owned the track, upon the line's opening, the city handed operations over to the Hochbahngesellschaft.